OSHA Hazard Assessment

 • Engage in Continuous Improvement: Evaluate incidents and near-misses to identify areas of improvement.

-Benefits of OSHA Hazard Assessment in Healthcare Facilities
+Benefits of a Hazard Assessment in Healthcare Facilities

 • Improved Employee Safety: Reducing exposure to hazardous conditions lowers injury and illness rates.